 Holistic veterinarian Dr. Jeffrey Feinman, V.M.D has noted that scooting dogs are often struggling with some sort of pesky posterior pain or discomfort.
 Sometimes, it’s just a freaky-yet-fleeting thing.
 Sometimes, it’s a parasite problem.
 But another key cause of derriere-related dog distress lies in an area commonly known as the “anal sacs” or “anal glands.”
 And yes, you can probably sense it’s officially time to put down whatever you were eating.
-Because as pet parents, we need to understand how these anal glands function — and when they’re poised to cause serious (and expensive) health issues.
+Because as pet parents, we need to understand how a dog’s anal sac functions — and when it’ poised to cause serious (and expensive) health issues.

-If you find that your dog’s anal sacs need to be emptied every few weeks or more, think long and hard before considering permanent removal.
-This is definitely a surgical procedure — and because it can disrupt delicate nerve pathways, it can occasionally lead to incontinence, infections, and other chronic complications.
+If you find that your dog’s anal sac needs to be emptied every few weeks or more, think long and hard before considering permanent removal of a dog’s anal sac.
+This is definitely a surgical procedure — and because it can disrupt delicate nerve pathways, it can occasionally lead to incontinence, infections and other chronic complications.
 Instead, consider trying these natural home remedies to ease your dog’s anal sac distress.
 In combination over time, they can often eliminate — or at least minimize — the angst and aversion caused by this unpleasant issue.

 Some dogs just aren’t wowed by their water bowl.
 One simple solution is to add more liquid directly to their food.
 You can also invest in a pet drinking fountain.
 Instinctively, many pets find moving water more palatable than a plain, tepid, motionless puddle.